giv-lab/givr/docs/source/geometry.rst

 The sphere geometry is used to generate a set of triangles which approximate a sphere.
 By default the sphere is a unit sphere, centred around the origin.
-In order to change its radius and position, you will need to use the model matrix provided to the draw call or the or to the add_instance call.
+In order to change its radius and position, you will need to use the model matrix provided to the draw call or the or to the addInstance call.

 Parameters